large overlay water gif

 • A phinny child should be raised among other phinnies.

-• A phinny may not have a child with one who is less than fully phinny.
+• A phinny female may not have a child with one who is less than fully phinny.

 • Only pure-blooded phinnies are part of the kingdom.
 (Recently amended to: Pure-blooded and second generation hybrids).